Retype5555/scienceanddesign/README.md

 # Science & Design
 [Website](https://scienceand.design)

-We are a 501c3 (application in-progress) with a global network of designers, researchers, engineers, writers, and technologists focused on helping make software in the public interest successful.
+We are a technology 501c3 (application in-progress) with a global network of designers, researchers, engineers, writers, and technologists focused on helping make software in the public interest successful.

 ## Resources